 Students who wish to apply for financial aid for a graduate program should complete the free application for student aid(FAFSA) and list the Missouri Southern State University school code; 002488.
 For graduate students, 6 to 8 hours is considered part time and 9 or more hours is considered full time.

 can be used for graduate studies until the award is exhausted, provided that the student is degree-seeking.

-Lion Pride Tuition : Students in M.S.Ed. programs are eligible for Lion Pride tuition grants in-state tuition to students from Kansas, Oklahoma and Arkansas.
-Beginning Fall 2016, the Lion Pride Tuition Discount will include every state touching Missouri: Arkansas, Kansas, Oklahoma, Illinois, Iowa, Tennessee, Kentucky, Nebraska; and all counties in Texas.
+Lion Pride Tuition : Students in M.S.Ed. programs are eligible for Lion Pride tuition grants in-state tuition to students from Arkansas, Kansas, Oklahoma, Illinois, Iowa, Tennessee, Kentucky, Nebraska and Texas.

 TEACH grants are available to graduate students in Teacher Education; however the funding is linked to federal budget funding, so the amount of award funds may fluctuate.

-Books, tuition and student fees are subject to change each semester.
-Tuition and fees chart
+Books and tuition are subject to change each semester.
+Tuition chart